What is Community Planning?

 A Community Planning Partnership (or CPP) is the name given to services that come together to take part in community planning.
 There are 32 CPPs across Scotland, one for each council area.
 They bring together collective effort and resources to add value to their communities, focusing particularly on reducing inequality.

-The main duties in the legislation that Community Planning Partnerships should fulfil are outlined in the image below:
+The main duties in the legislation that Community Planning Partnerships should fulfil are outlined below: